 - School Districts: School districts provide localized advice based on the levels of coronavirus risk in a particular community.
 However, the risk components of school sports may be different than those posed by local, community-based sports organizations.

 - Sports Governing And Sanctioning Bodies: Monitor the websites, emails, and social media from the sports governing and sanctioning bodies that oversee your sport.
-Examples of sports governing bodies include NFHS, USA Softball, and USSSA.
+Examples of sports governing and sanctioning bodies include NFHS, USA Softball, and USSSA.